 One of the key features of Law 1/2023 is the recognition of the concept of corporate crime.
-The former Criminal Code did not recognise corporations as legal subjects that can be liable for crimes: previously, the definition of criminal perpetrators covered individuals only.
+The former Criminal Code did not recognise corporations as legal subjects that can be liable for crimes; previously, the definition of criminal perpetrators covered individuals only.
 Law 1/2023 will enter into force three years after 2 January 2023.

-Omnibus Law in the Financial Sector
+Omnibus Law in the financial sector

 On 12 January 2023, Law No. 4 of 2023 on Financial Sector Development and Reinforcement, dubbed the Omnibus Law for the Financial Sector (Omnibus Financial Law), was enacted.
-The Omnibus Financial Law amended Law Number 21 of 2011 on the Financial Services Authority (OJK Law) and the IBL and provides the authority to file bankruptcy and suspension of payment petition to:
+The Omnibus Financial Law amended Law No. 21 of 2011 on the Financial Services Authority (OJK Law) and the IBL, and provides the authority to file a bankruptcy and suspension of payment petition to:

-- the Otoritas Jasa Keuangan (OJK) against a debtor that is in the following forms:
+- the Otoritas Jasa Keuangan (OJK) against debtors that are in the following forms:

-- banks
+- · banks;

-- securities companies
+- · securities companies;

-- stock exchanges
+- stock exchanges;

-- alternative market organisers
+- · alternative market organisers;

-- · clearing and guarantee institutions
+- · clearing and guarantee institutions;

-- · depository and settlement institutions
+- · depository and settlement institutions;

-- · fund organisers protection of investors
+- · fund organisers protection of investors;

-- securities funding institutions
+- · securities funding institutions;

-- securities pricing agencies
+- · securities pricing agencies;

-- insurance companies
+- · insurance companies;

-- sharia insurance companies
+- · sharia insurance companies;

-- · reinsurance companies or sharia reinsurance companies
+- · reinsurance companies or sharia reinsurance companies;

-- pension funds
+- · pension funds;

-- guarantee institutions
+- · guarantee institutions;

-- financing institutions
+- · financing institutions;

-- microfinance institutions
+- · microfinance institutions;

-- organisers of electronic systems that facilitate the collection of public funds through offerings of securities
+- organisers of electronic systems that facilitate the collection of public funds through offerings of securities;

-- information technology-based co-funding service organisers
+- · information technology-based co-funding service organisers;

-- special purpose vehicles (financial instrument management institution) or trustee
+- special purpose vehicles (financial instrument management institution) or trustee; and

-- other financial services Institutions which are registered and supervised by the OJK insofar that their dissolution or bankruptcy are not regulated separately in other laws

-- Bank Indonesia against a debtor that is in the following forms:

-- a provider of payment services and an organiser of payment system infrastructure - an organiser of rupiah currency processing services - money market brokers - providers of trading facilities - clearing facility for over-the-counter interest rates and exchange rate derivative transactions - other institutions that are granted licences or stipulations by Bank Indonesia as long as the dissolution or bankruptcy is not regulated otherwise by provisions of other laws and regulations
+- other financial services Institutions which are registered and supervised by the OJK insofar that their dissolution or bankruptcy are not regulated separately in other laws; and - Bank Indonesia against debtors that are in the following forms: - a provider of payment services and an organiser of payment system infrastructure; - · an organiser of rupiah currency processing services; - · money market brokers; - · providers of trading facilities; - clearing facility for over-the-counter interest rates and exchange rate derivative transactions; and - other institutions that are granted licences or stipulations by Bank Indonesia as long as the dissolution or bankruptcy is not regulated otherwise by provisions of other laws and regulations.

 Further, the Omnibus Financial Law also provides confirmation that the close-out netting mechanism in financial transactions (termination) can be performed prior to or after bankruptcy (event).
-This provision would provide legal certainty the close-out netting mechanism would be recognised during the bankruptcy process.
+This provision will provide legal certainty that the close-out netting mechanism will be recognised during the bankruptcy process.